pharo-contributions/OSSubprocess/README.md

 ## System shutdown
 What would happen if you are running an asynchronous process (with `#fork`) and Pharo quits?
-Pharo can quit because of a crash, because the user accidently quits it, or any other reason.
+Pharo can quit because of a crash, because the user accidentally quits it, or any other reason.

 By default, when Pharo is quitting, the `OSSVMProcess vmProcess` tells all active children to `#stopWaiting`.
 The `#stopWaiting` basically makes children to stop waiting for the external process and just finish.
 This allows the external process to finish (at the OS level), even if Pharo has quitted.
 In this scenario, its likely the child to become an *orphan* process since it's parent has die (Pharo VM).
-Orhpan processes do what is called  `re-parenting` which basically means they become children of the `init` process.
+Orphan processes do what is called  `re-parenting` which basically means they become children of the `init` process.

 Contrary to the default behavior, we also provide the method `OSSUnixSubprocess >> terminateOnShutdown` which tells the system to automatically **terminate** (via `sigterm`) the external process when Pharo is quitting.
 We also collect the exit status in this case.